-Many developers are concerned with the size of their compiled apps.
+Many developers are concerned with the size of their compiled app.
 As the APK, app bundle, or IPA version of a Flutter app is self contained, and holds all the code and assets needed to run the app, its size can be a concern.
-The larger an app, the more space it requires on a device, and the longer it takes to download, and it may break the limit of useful features like Android instant apps.
+The larger an app, the more space it requires on a device, the longer it takes to download, and it may break the limit of useful features like Android instant apps.

 By default, launching your app with

 or by clicking the Play button in your IDE